evercoinx/meme-tools/README.md

 5. Run `yarn create-mint && yarn get-mint && yarn get-funds:main` to create the token mint.

-6. Run `yarn open-raydium-pool && yarn lock-raydium-pool-liquidity && yarn get-raydium-pool && yarn get-funds:main` to open a Raydium CPMM pool and to lock liquidity in it.
+6. Run `yarn open-pool:raydium && yarn get-pool:raydium && yarn get-funds:main` to open a Raydium CPMM pool and to lock liquidity in it.

-7. Run `yarn trade-raydium-pool` to make the traders execute buys and sells on this pool.
+7. Run `yarn trade:raydium` to make the traders trade in this pool.

 8. Create a banner image with a 3:1 aspect ratio and a size between 600x200 and 1500x500 in the webp format, and save it under _$TOKEN_SYMBOL_banner.webp_ name in the _images/production_ folder.